Serfentum/bioinf_vsegments/README.md

 ## Usage
 For now all fuctionality is inside these scripts:
-- align.py
+- align.py - align sequences
-- v_segment_generation.py
+- v_segment_generation.py - generate full V segments
-- read_generation.py
+- read_generation.py - generate reads with noise from sequence

 It is subject to change.
 We are going to make it available for usage from cli, so you shouldn\`t try to use until we make everything as it